OKI300MER/Predictive_Analysis_GTDB/README.md

  - nkill: Number of fatalities
  - nwound: Number of injuries
  - gname: Perpetrator group name

+The visualizations provide insights into various aspects of terrorism, including the top countries and regions affected, the distribution of attack types and target types, trends over time, and fatalities by country.
+Statistical tests like chi-square and ANOVA are used to analyze relationships between categorical variables.
+Machine learning models, such as logistic regression and random forests, are employed to predict the success of terrorist attacks based on various factors.

+The graphs are important as they provide a visual representation of the data, making it easier to identify patterns, trends, and relationships.
+For example, the bar charts show the distribution of attacks across countries and the prevalence of different attack types, while the heatmap provides a spatial view of attack locations over time.

 Analysis Steps
 1. Data Cleaning: